-Steampunk started out as a literary genre in the 1980s, and over time, it evolved into a cultural trend that encompasses artwork, architecture, fashion, music and beyond.
-Steampunk is often linked to and inspired by the works of authors Jules Verne, Mary Shelley and HG Wells, whose work features fantastical, apocalyptic themes and fantastical machinery.
+Steampunk started out as a literary genre in the 1980s, and over time, it evolved into a cultural trend that encompasses artwork, architecture, fashion, music, and beyond.
+Steampunk is often linked to and inspired by the works of authors Jules Verne, Mary Shelley, and HG Wells, whose work features fantastical, apocalyptic themes and fantastical machinery.

 Commonplace elements of steampunk style include gears, brass, and iron, leather, and lace, among many others.
-Steampunk enthusiasts frequently host conventions and theme parties where they celebrate the all that is steampunk.
+Steampunk enthusiasts frequently host conventions and theme parties where they celebrate all that is steampunk.

 Steampunk Hats: Handmade steampunk hats of all kinds.

-Steampunk is a style trend that follows the fantasy world of Edwardian and Victorian time.
+Steampunk is a style trend that follows the fantasy world of Edwardian and Victorian times.
 Like a whimsical Jules Vern novel, steampunk uses historical style along with elements of clockwork whimsy to create a new kind of nostalgia.

-Steampunk hats can take the form of pillbox hats, mini derby hats, tiny pinned-on hats and even crowns.
+Steampunk hats can take the form of pillbox hats, mini derby hats, tiny pinned-on hats, and even crowns.
 Feathers often make prominent appearances in steampunk headgear, as do metallic materials.
 All of the following hats were handmade by independent Etsy artisans.

 Steampunk Clockwork Mini Tricorn Hat